andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Each audience member will surely make a connection that feels just as profound to them as my Woody Guthrie connection did to me.

+Bryon Woods, the theater & dance critic for INDY Week, a Durham-based independent newspaper, wrote of the piece, "flashy movers on a serpentine catwalk execute a slow pan across a landscape of mindless consumerism in Mark Haim’s roast, 'This Land Is Your Land,' at the Nasher Museum."
+It's unclear

 It's a piece that weaves through some of the more salient aspects of our culture, but the most wonderful part is the fact that there's no message.
 There's no agenda.
 It's simply Mark presenting the world the way he sees it and allowing the audience to come to their own conclusions.

 At least that's my conclusion.